Wood species

 photo source: arredocasagroup.com

-The natural colour of the chestnut is very beautiful and warm.
-That's why one of the best-selling colours for wood staining, especially outdoors, is chestnut.
-Those less familiar with wood should be aware that it is not compulsory for chestnut furniture to be made of chestnut wood.
-It can only be chestnut-coloured, the wood being of another species.
+The natural color of chestnut is very beautiful and warm.
+That's why one of the best-selling colors for wood paneling, especially outdoors, is chestnut.
+Those less familiar with wood should be aware that chestnut furniture does not necessarily have to be chestnut.
+It can only be chestnut in color, the wood being of a different species.

 chestnut wood